 To find out "how big is big" or where you fall along the penis size continuum, you may want to measure your erect penis.
 For length, you’ll want to measure from the point where the penis joins the body along the shaft to the tip of the head.
 To measure penis circumference/girth, use a tape measure or a piece of string at the widest point of the penis.
 You can easily do this yourself or spice it up and have your partner help out!

 It might take a few tries before you find the condom that fits you best, so don’t be afraid to shop around.
 Some sex toy stores may let you buy single condoms or an assortment of condoms so you may try out different options without buying a whole box, saving you time and money.
 You can also buy condoms at places like drugstores, grocery stores, and even online!
 But read closely: larger or smaller condoms may appear to be the same size, but measurements from brand to brand may differ.
 Just because you’re a certain size in one brand doesn’t mean you’ll be the same size in another.
-Once you figure out your measurements, this Condom Size Chart may be a useful resource to help guide your next shopping trip.

 Enjoy and good luck!Alice!